barne856/squint/README.md

 SQUINT (Static Quantities in Tensors) is a modern, header-only C++ library designed for compile-time dimensional analysis, unit conversion, and efficient linear algebra operations.
 It provides a powerful API for enhancing code safety, readability, and expressiveness without compromising performance.

+SQUINT combines a robust quantity system for handling physical units and dimensions with a flexible tensor system for numerical computations.
+This integration allows for type-safe calculations involving physical quantities and efficient matrix operations, making it ideal for scientific computing, engineering simulations, and data analysis tasks.

 ## Key Features

-- Compile-time dimensional analysis
+- Compile-time dimensional analysis for catching unit-related errors early
 - Efficient tensor operations with both fixed and dynamic shapes
-- Support for physical quantities with units
+- Support for physical quantities with units, seamlessly integrated with tensors
-- Flexible error checking policies
+- Flexible error checking policies for both quantities and tensors
 - Integration with BLAS and LAPACK for high-performance linear algebra
-- Header-only design for easy integration
+- Header-only design for easy integration into existing projects
+- Comprehensive set of mathematical operations for both quantities and tensors
+- Support for unit conversions and physical constants
+- Column-major default layout for tensors, aligning with common scientific computing practices

 ## Installation

-SQUINT is a header-only library.
-To use it in your project:
+SQUINT is a header-only library, making it easy to integrate into your projects.
+To use it:

 1. Copy the `include/squint` directory to your project's include path.
 2. Include the necessary headers in your C++ files: